sidsarasvati/dotfiles/README.md

 Dotfiles
 ========

-This is my cross-platform development enviroment setup config files.
+This is my cross-platform development environment setup config files.
 I am an avid 'emacs' user, so you'll like to look at my emacs config to see if there is anything you may find userful.
 Other than that, I don't user 'Oh-my-zsh', but rather have my bash prompt modified as per